 With parent/guardian consent, any Omaha Public Schools student and their minor siblings may use the services pro-vided in the SBHC.
 The relationship with a student's medical home is not disrupted if the SBHC is utilized by the student.
 The SBHC accepts Medicaid, Kids Connection, or commercial insurance.
-For uninsured students, the SBHC will provide a low-cost sliding fee schedule based on family income and size and may assist in obtaining insurance coverage.
+For uninsured students, the SBHC will provide a low-cost sliding fee for the upcoming school year.
+The evaluation will examine for amblyopia, strabismus, and internal and external eye health, with testing sufficient to determine visual acuity.
+Parents/guardians may opt out of this requirement through a written waiver obtained at the school.